Missha4/Healthcare_Analytic_Dashboard_using_PowerBI/README.md

 Open the Patient Visit Dashboard file in your Power BI Desktop.
 Dive into the visualizations and gain valuable insights into patient visits!

-Contributions and Feedback

-As part of my ongoing commitment to excellence, I welcome contributions and feedback.
-Feel free to open issues or create pull requests to enhance this patient visit analytical project.